Ithrul/AIMP_RX2_Decoder_Plugin/README.md

 This project depends on third-party SDKs that are **not included** and are licensed separately:
 - AIMP SDK — © AIMP Dev Team
-- REX SDK / REX Shared Library — © Reason Studios AB
+- REX SDK / REX Shared Library — © Reason Studios AB (The Reason REX SDK license text is included in this repository for reference).

 The MIT License does **not** apply to these SDKs or to any binaries provided by them.
 Users must obtain and use the REX SDK in accordance with the Reason Studios